 All about cycling in the Netherlands

 Cycling in the Netherlands is very inclusive.
 It isn’t restricted to the daring young men who can get up to speed and who are fearless in the busy urban traffic.
-In the Netherlands cycling is a viable transport option for young and old and also for people with a disability.
+In the Netherlands cycling is a viable transport option for young and old and also for disabled people.

-Cycling is freedom, a freedom to travel, that opens up worlds for young children but also for people with a disability.
+Cycling is freedom, a freedom to travel, that opens up worlds for young children but also for disabled people.
 Thanks to the special needs vehicles and the superb cycling infrastructure network in the Netherlands they use the tricycles for transport, fitness, therapy and recreation just like anyone else.
 Kitty Verbeek from Enschede cycles 150km per week on her tricycle; to work in Hengelo and for recreation.
 Her life motto: People who are born with a disability shouldn’t hide at home, but live their lives in the heart of the community.

 I have shown you how many people in mobility scooters use the cycleways, in an older blogpost.
 This time I focus on the tricycles.
 There is a whole range of these tricycles available.
 They can be handbikes, ordinary wheelchairs with an attachable hand cycle at the front, often e-power assisted, or tricycles with pedals.
 The latter are great for people who cannot hold their balance for whatever reason.
 Many people do not want to use a mobility scooter (yet) and you are much more active riding a tricycle.

 Jetske Postma (26) had so far been dependent on her parents or a mobility scooter.
 But she no longer wants that.
 “As a 26-year-old I simply do not want to be in a mobility scooter.
 I was always very sporty, before I was diagnosed with cervical dystonia, I want to be able to move again” she says resolutely.